 Intelligent Soft StartSoft start with option for remote control

 The ISS is undergoing a major update.
-The logic ICs will be replaced by a pre-programmed micro controller.
-This will allow for a richer feature set and a better user experience.
-ISS Rev. 2.0 will only be available as a fully assembled module and is expected to ship in early December, 2020.
+The circuit you see above is the prototype.
+ISS Rev. 2.0 will be available as a fully assembled module and is expected to ship in early December, 2020.
 The current pre-order discount will be applied until then.

 The inrush current drawn by power transformers, especially the toroidal power transformers commonly used in audio equipment, presents a serious challenge for many DIYers.
 When the power is first turned on, the transformer will draw significant current for the first few mains cycles as the magnetic field builds within the transformer core.
 The inrush current can reach several hundred ampere, which severely stresses the transformer.
 Furthermore, to accommodate the high inrush current, the mains fuse used to protect the transformer and connected circuitry must be grossly oversized, which limits the effectiveness of the fuse in the event of a catastrophic fault in the circuit.
 The Intelligent Soft Start (ISS) solves this issue by limiting the inrush current to a safe value using a NTC resistor.
 Once the magnetic field has been allowed to build within the transformer, the soft start circuit shorts out the NTC resistor with a relay.